itfranck/ConfluenceAtlassian/Help/Get-CAContext.md

 ```

 ## DESCRIPTION
 Get context about the connected instance.
-The context information is provided through Set-CaContext and is passed down to every requests to identify the URL to connect to and pass down necessary authorization headers.
+The context information is provided through Set-CAContext and is passed down to every requests to identify the URL to connect to and pass down necessary authorization headers.

 ## EXAMPLES